 The next big paper was by David Beaudoin and Tim Swartz in 2010.
 Their focus was on when to pull the goalie depending on what type of situations a team was in; these situations included 5v4, 4v5, 5v3, and more (Beaudoin and Swartz, 2010).
 This research was the next big step in creating a comprehensive guide for pulling the goalie to coaches.
 The purpose of this article was to create a table of scenarios and when to pull the goalie in those scenarios for future stakeholders.
 Coaches, players, general managers, and owners could benefit from this as the stakeholders and is who the article is written for.
 Unlike Morrison and Washburn, their data was obtained by scraping game summary data from nhl.com for the 2007-2008 season (Beaudoin and Swartz, 2010).
 Their analysis differed from others by simulating games with exponential distributions derived from previous research and including Bayesian parameter estimates to simulate in game events; the simulation was given events the researchers were interested in and when that happened, the goalie was pulled.
 After that, the average number of points that teams received from pulling the goalies was compared to the games where the goalie was not pulled (Beaudoin and Swartz, 2010).
 The simulation was run for different scenarios and the scenario with the highest average number of points had a time associated with it.
 After that time, the situation with the highest average number of points is the condition on which teams should be pulling their goalie.
-The researchers focused on four different situations but these yielded the same results: teams should be way more aggressive as it leads to more points in the long run (Beaudoin and Swartz, 2010).
+The researchers focused on four different situations, but these yielded the same results: teams should be way more aggressive as it leads to more points in the long run (Beaudoin and Swartz, 2010).
 The research still focused on when to pull the goalie but addressed a gap in the literature.
 Their call for a more aggressive strategy has been heeded by teams since then; however, they are still not near as aggressive as the researchers suggested.
 A simple situation chart the authors created demonstrating when to pull the goalie is useful but lacks what the optimal strategy should be at that time.
 It would allow coaches to see how much more aggressive they should be.